henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/index.md

 ## Migration from Azure Active Directory Authentication Library (ADAL)

-Microsoft Authentication Library (MSAL) for iOS and macOS is the supported library that can be used for authentication token acquisition.
-If you or your organization are using the Azure Active Directory Authentication Library (ADAL), you should [migrate to MSAL](/entra/identity-platform/msal-migration).
-ADAL was deprecated on **June 30, 2023**.
+The Azure Active Directory Authentication Library (ADAL) for Objective-C has been deprecated effective **June 30, 2023**..
+If you or your organization are using the Azure Active Directory Authentication Library (ADAL), you should [migrate to MSAL](migrate-objc-adal-msal.md) to avoid putting your app's security at risk.

 ## Samples